devleaks/xpfdr/README.md

 ## Reader

 There is a compagnon script `fdr_reader.py` that reads a FDR record file and generates

   - a GeoJSON file that can be viewed on [geojson.io](geojson.io) for example,
   - a CSV file with all data.

 In the GeoJSON file, FDR data is added as a list of feature properties along with (3D) Point position.
+The GeoJSON file also contain additional Features like the whole flight path as a LineString.

 In the CSV file, no meta data is available, just records.
 (There is no nav aid location, and no command trigger report in the CSV file.)

 ## Viewer